 In Thermodynamics, a temperature differential is required to drive any heat exchange, at least several degrees Fahrenheit difference.
 With our air-based system, the house air can be just those few degrees hotter than the soil to still be able to drive the needed heat exchange.
 With the tubes being water-filled, the total necessary difference between the house air temp and the soil temp generally has to be several degrees F greater, to drive both of the two heat exchanges.
 Heat exchanges to and from water work pretty well, so the total net effect of this is not as bad as it might first sound, but it still generally has to be at least a couple degrees greater difference.

 Obviously, the deeper the tubes are buried, the better this is, because more and cooler soil is down there, and also that there is also a greater chance that the tubes might be at or near the level of the water table, where heat could be carried away very quickly by water flowing through the soil down there.
-Trying to make really deep trenches is harder and more time consuming and expensive.
+Trying to make really deep trenches is quite hard and more time consuming and expensive, and even potentially dangerous regarding cave-ins.
 If there are issues with the water table, there can also be problems with wall collapses of the trenches.
-We felt that around 4 foot deep trenches is as deep as it is generally safe and economically realistic to go with that standard tube system.
+We felt that around 4 foot deep trenches is as deep as it is generally safe and economically realistic to go with that standard horizontal air tube system.
 But, as noted above, that limits the long term performance IF the climate is such that severe and long-term air conditioning is to be expected.
 In more Moderate climates, it works excellently!

 The structure of each vertical tube is pretty simple.
 EITHER a standard 4-inch pipe well housing OR a SCHEDULE-40 PVC (NOT thinwall!) pipe is used.
-A cap is installed on the bottom, and sealed properly so there is no leak!
+An End Cap CAN BE installed on the bottom, and sealed properly so there is no leak!
+That End Cap MIGHT be really important but it might even be unnecessary, depending on your soil and climate.
+You need to ask a local Engineer about that matter.
 The pipe then would get lowered down and sections added, very much as is done for conventional water wells, again, always making sure that every joint is water-tight.
 These tubes will HOLD water inside them, but will never be able to exchange water with the soil, that is important!

 Note that you MUST therefore make everything absolutely watertight.
 You do NOT want your trapped water to ever seep out and empty the system, and you do not want nearby groundwater to be seeping into the system.